pybricks/uncrustify/README.md

-You can open the command prompt (which is an interactive terminal window that allows you to run commands without it closing as soon as they exit) and run uncristify.exe there.
+You can open the command prompt (which is an interactive terminal window that allows you to run commands without it closing as soon as they exit) and run uncrustify.exe there.